Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Auxiliary space preconditioning

 The solver proposed in \Cref{sec: HL solver} depends on the particular structure of the Hodge-Laplace problem and uses it to its advantage.
-In this section, we aim to exploit the results from \Cref{sec: poincare operator} in a different way that is applicable to a more general class of problems.
+In this section, we aim to use the results from \Cref{sec: the Poincare operator} to form a solver that is applicable to a more general class of problems.

-For that, we use the framework of norm-equivalent preconditioning \cite{mardal2011preconditioning}, which argues that the canonical preconditioner for elliptic finite element problems is given by the Riesz representation operator.
+For that, we use the framework of norm-equivalent preconditioning \cite{mardal2011preconditioning}, which employs the Riesz representation operator as the canonical preconditioner for (mixed) finite element problems.
 In short, if the problem is well-posed in a certain, parameter-weighted norm, then that norm determines a suitable preconditioner.
 Such a norm is often a weighted variant of the $H \Lambda^k$ norm from \eqref{eq: H norm} so let us consider

 in which $0 < \alpha \le 1$ is a fixed constant.
-Following \cite{mardal2011preconditioning}, if our problem is well-posed in this norm, then the canonical preconditioner involves solving the following projection problem: given $f \in (P \Lambda^k)^*$, find $u \in P\Lambda^k$ such that
+Following \cite{mardal2011preconditioning}, if our problem is well-posed in this norm, then the canonical preconditioner involves solving the following projection problem: given $f \in (\V^k)^*$, find $u \in P\Lambda^k$ such that

 However, problem \eqref{eq: projection problem} may be challenging to solve numerically if $\alpha$ is small, because the term $(du, du')_\Omega$ has a large kernel for $0 < k < n$.
-To handle this, we follow the framework of \cite{hiptmair2007nodal} and construct an auxiliary space preconditioner based on the decomposition from \Cref{thm: decomposition}.
-In particular, we define the auxiliary spaces $U_j$ and transfer operators $\Pi_j: U_j \to P \Lambda^k$ as
+To handle this, we follow the framework of \cite{hiptmair2007nodal,xu1996auxiliary} and construct an auxiliary space preconditioner based on the decomposition from \Cref{thm: decomposition}.
+In particular, we define the auxiliary spaces $U_j$ and transfer operators $\Pi_j: U_j \to \V^k$ as

 Next, we show two stability results, concerning first the transfer operators and second, the decomposition.